Rust-GCC/gccrs/gcc/config/s390/vx-builtins.md

 	(unspec:SI [(reg:CCVFHE CC_REGNUM)] UNSPEC_CC_TO_INT))]
   "TARGET_VX")

-; These 3 cannot be merged as the insn defintion above since it also ; requires to rewrite the RTL equality operator that the same time as ; the CC mode.
+; These 3 cannot be merged as the insn definition above since it also ; requires to rewrite the RTL equality operator that the same time as ; the CC mode.